Everybody Hates Me: Background

 The duo debuted the song during a live show in Prague on February 11, 2018.
 They first teased the song on March 13, 2018, along with a shot from the song's music video, which shows the duo standing in front of a car that is on fire.
 The song was officially announced the next day, accompanied by the cover art.

 Composition

 According to CBS Radio's Jon Wiederhorn, "'Everybody Hates Me' is a mid-tempo, hip-hop-inflected track about being dismayed and disillusioned".
 Lyrically, the song discusses the situation of being self-critical and famous at the same time.

 Music video

 The Rory Kramer-directed music video for "Everybody Hates Me" was released on April 2, 2018.
-It features the duo racing through a tunnel in an open-top jeep before they are shown at a house party, with members Alex Pall and Taggart heavily drinking and sitting underwater in a pool, respectively.
+It features the duo racing through a tunnel in an open-top jeep before they are shown at a house party where every other partygoer is wearing LED skull masks, with members Alex Pall and Taggart heavily drinking and sitting underwater in a pool, respectively.
 During the song's bridge and final drop, the duo pour gasoline on a car and set it on fire, making it explode.
+The video ends with Taggart, whilst still in the jeep, looking at the camera with pitch-black eyes, similar to the duo's video for "You Owe Me".